When to visit the vet?

 One of the most noticeable symptoms is uncoordinated movement, also known as ataxia.
 Affected dogs may have difficulty walking straight and tend to stagger or stumble.
 Their movements may appear exaggerated or uncontrolled, especially when they try to move quickly or stop abruptly.

 Other common symptoms include a tremor, often referred to as an intention tremor.
 This means that the tremor becomes stronger when the dog tries to perform a targeted movement, such as eating or reaching for a toy.
-Some dogs may also have Difficulty jumping, balance disorders, or performing complex movements.
+Some dogs may also have difficulty jumping, balancing, or performing complex movements.

 Diagnosis

-Genetic tests can be helpful in certain breeds to identify known genetic markers for the disease.
-These tests can help confirm the diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
-It is the first step in the management and treatment of patients., especially if a genetic background is suspected.
+Genetic tests can be helpful in certain breeds to identify known genetic markers for the condition.
+These tests can help confirm the diagnosis, especially when a genetic background is suspected.

 Therapy